kaaproject/kaa/Programming-guide/Your-first-Kaa-application/index.md

     // as soon as the Kaa client is started. self.kaaClient = [KaaClientFactory clientWithStateDelegate:self];

+    // Configure log upload strategy in order to upload logs right after adding a new one, set maximum of parallel log uploads to 1.
+    RecordCountLogUploadStrategy *logUploadStrategy = [[RecordCountLogUploadStrategy alloc] initWithCountThreshold:1];
+    logUploadStrategy.maxParallelUploads = 1;
+    [self.kaaClient setLogUploadStrategy:logUploadStrategy];

     NSArray *paths = NSSearchPathForDirectoriesInDomains(NSDocumentDirectory, NSUserDomainMask, YES);
     NSString *configurationPath = [[paths objectAtIndex:0] stringByAppendingPathComponent:@"savedconfig.cfg"];

     // Persist configuration in a local storage to avoid downloading it each time the Kaa client is started.
     [self.kaaClient setConfigurationStorage:[SimpleConfigurationStorage storageWithPath:configurationPath]];

-    // Add a listener which displays the Kaa client configuration each time it is updated.
+    // Add a delegate which displays the Kaa client configuration each time it is updated.
     [self.kaaClient addConfigurationDelegate:self];

+    // Add a delegate which returns Kaa profile on demand.
     [self.kaaClient setProfileContainer:self];

     // Start the Kaa client and connect it to the Kaa server.